aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

-# Configuring AWS Infrastructure for SAT-Comp and SMT-Comp
+# Configuring AWS Infrastructure for SAT/SMT-Comp

 This README describes how to build and configure AWS infrastructure for the SAT and SMT parallel and cloud tracks.
 Preparing for the competition involves four phases: